MohamadZeini/EDA-Enron-Dataset-Exploration-with-Predictive-model-Random-Forest/README.md

-# Enron Dataset Exploration with Predictive model (Random Forest)
+# EDA_Enron Dataset Exploration with Predictive model (Random Forest)

 For more detail see **P5.ipynb**.